Creative England have released a new report celebrating the breadth of the creative economy across England.

 "And the impact of creative technology, ideas and innovation is not just being felt in film, television and videogames – it crosses boundaries into healthcare, education and even car insurance.

-"The successes of the Creative England 50, from Newcastle to Plymouth, are proof that the creative economy is where long term prosperity lies”
+"The successes of the CE50, from Newcastle to Plymouth, are proof that the creative economy is where long term prosperity lies”

 Hasan Bakhshi, Director of Creative Economy in Policy & Research at Nesta, said: “Creativity is everywhere, but there are strong forces pulling talent South.
 This creates an important role for policy makers, who must find ways of supporting and growing their local talent.
 It means that more than ever we need organisations like Creative England, who support and funds talent across the digital creative industries.”